• Skip to primary navigation

 What is the best cut of meat for pulled pork?

 Pork Shoulder is the best cut of pork for pulling.
-It has the right fat content that yields to create the tender meat for pulled pork.
+It has the right fat content that yields tender meat for pulled pork.
 Because of the nature of the shoulder, it needs to be cooked slowly to allow the protein to break down properly.

 Why is my pulled pork dry and stringy?